glherrit/aRustAdd/README.md

 Start a new sveltekit/skeleton project https://www.skeleton.dev/docs/get-started
-create a bare bones sveltekit-skeleton project we will call this aaWasm
+create a bare bones sveltekit-skeleton project we will call this aRustAdd

 ```
 npm create skeleton-app@latest aRustAdd